ezmilhouse/docker-station/README.md

 #### 5. Make changes, feel the magic

-Finally you're app is running in Docker containers, those, are hosted by a Vagrant box, and your project dir is synced to your local Mac OS file system.
+Finally your app is running in Docker containers, the containers are hosted by a Vagrant box, and your project dir is synced to your local Mac OS X file system.

-Let's make some changes ...
+Let's start developing and make some changes:

 - open the `index.js` in your app's working dir: `/var/www/projects/example.com/var/www`
 - change the `res.send('Hello World!');` into `res.send('Hello Planet!');`